 Is there a self-guided tour?

-We do have a self-guide tour at Puye Cliff Dwellings, however it is limited to a certain area of the cliffside.
+We do have a self-guide tour at Puye Cliff Dwellings, however it is limited to the bottom of the cliffside.
 We are doing our best to try and preserve the area.
 Guest must be accompanied by a tour guide.
 However, our exhibit hall and patio area is open to public for free.

 Is photography allowed?